Your cookie preferences

 If cable broadband is available in your area, there should be a dedicated provider socket outside your home — in most cases, this will be from Virgin Media.

-If it’s previously been installed in your home, you’ll find a corresponding master socket within your home.
+Many homes have had it installed previously.
+In this case, you’ll find a corresponding master socket within your home.
 Installation in this case is fairly straightforward and simply involves connecting your router to the master socket with the cables provided.

-If cable broadband has not been previously installed in your home but is available in your building, an engineer will need to install a master socket in your home.
+If cable broadband has not been previously installed in your home but is available in your building or nearby, an engineer will need to install a master socket in your home.
 This usually involves drilling through the exterior wall and feeding a cable through.

-The engineer would then connect the main socket to your hub and TV, installing and securing the appropriate cable where needed.
+The engineer would then connect the main socket to your Wi-Fi hub (and TV if you want Virgin Media cable TV), installing and securing the appropriate cable where needed.
 At most, the installation can take two or three hours if these steps need to be taken.

-Cable broadband has some serious benefits, especially if you’re looking to get a higher level of performance from your broadband service:
+Cable broadband has some serious benefits, especially if you’re looking to get a higher level of performance from a copper-based broadband connection:

 • It's incredibly fast thanks to fibre-optic and coaxial cable technology –– with ultrafast connection speeds as fast as 1Gbps.

-• Cable broadband is much more reliable than those connections that still rely on copper wires, like ADSL and superfast broadband connections.
+• It's much more reliable than connections that still rely on copper wires, like ADSL and part-fibre broadband connections.

-• You can bundle services together in order to save more each month, including cable TV, phone and internet-ready technology.
+• You can bundle services together in order to save more each month, including cable TV, phone and Wi-Fi.

 Learn more about ultrafast broadband — including whether you can get it — with Uswitch.